 As a leading advocate and national spokesperson on health, Dr. Blumenthal has briefed Heads of States, Health Ministers, and testified before Congress.
 She has often appeared as a medical expert on national television and radio news programs, served as the Medical Director of a Discovery Channel/American Film Institute Global Health Documentary Festival and as Chief Medical Advisor to a PBS Health Outreach Initiative.
 She has been the Host and Medical Director for an award winning television series on health.
 Dr. Blumenthal has authored many scientific articles, and been the health columnist for U.S. News and World Report and Elle magazines.
 She has edited books on Behavioral Medicine: New Research Frontiers, suicide, psychoneuroimmunology, and on women’s health issues.

 Admiral Blumenthal has served a member of the Board of Directors of several philanthropic and educational institutions including Save the Children, Stanford University in Washington, and the Meridian International Center.
 She has received numerous awards including honorary doctorates and has been decorated with the highest medals of the United States Public Health Service for her global leadership and landmark contributions to improving health.
 She was named the 2009 Health Leader of the Year (its highest honor) by the Commissioned Officers Association for her “distinguished career and many contributions to the field of public health practice that positively affect…all Americans and people all over the planet…and for her work in applying technology to improve health education.”
 Admiral Blumenthal has also been named by The New York Times, the National Library of Medicine, and by the Medical Herald as one of the most influential and important women in medicine and a Rockstar of Science.

-She is married to Congressman Edward Markey, Dean of the Massachusetts Congressional Delegation.
+She is married to U.S. Senator Edward Markey, of Massachusetts.